ramchawla/ram/README.md

 # Ram

 Ram is a programming language created using Abstract Syntax Trees in Python.
-A full project description can be found in the [review.pdf](https://github.com/willassad/ram/blob/main/review.pdf) file.

 ## Installation